Governors

 My favourite book as a child was Stig of the Dump by Clive King

-Sue Woods (Vice-Chair) monitoring SEND, Pupil Premium
+Sue Woods monitoring SEND, Pupil Premium

 Current Term of Office: July 2021 to July 2025